andfaulkner/mad-logs/README.md

 # mad-logs

-*   colourful, obtrusive logs (mainly) for the browser console.
+*   colourful, obtrusive logs for the browser console and NodeJS.
-*   provides over 20 styles to ensure logs of different types stay differentiable from one another at a glance.
 *   just like with Winston, alter amount of text shown based on current log level:
     *   comes with levels:  silly, verbose, debug, info, warn, error, wtf

-*   Note: set up to work in Node with limited functionality; improved NodeJS terminal logging coming in a future release.
+*   In the browser, provides over 20 styles to ensure logs of different types stay differentiable from one another at a glance.

 ----
-## Usage
+## Usage (browser, commonJS);

     // my-fun-file.js
     const madLogs = require('mad-logs');